 Crosses between strains of opposite mating type were performed as described by Nottéghem and Silué (1992) on RFA medium in 90 mm Petri dishes.
-Plugs of mycelia grown on RFA at 25°C for one week were deposited on RFA medium following the design described in Saleh et al. (2012a).
-Cultures were incubated under continuous light for two days at 25° C and then at 20°C. The reference strains CH0997 and CH0999 are known to be female-fertile when crossed with a broad number of genetically diverse strains (Thierry et al., 2021).
-The production of mature perithecia was evaluated 21 days after inoculation to determine the fertility phenotype according to Saleh et al. (2012b): the formation of two rows of perithecia between a tested strain and a reference strain of opposite mating type indicated that both strains were male-fertile and female-fertile (Figure 1A); the observation of a single row indicated that only the reference strain produced perithecia, and that the tested strain was female sterile but malefertile (Figure 1B); the absence of perithecia indicated that the tested strain was both female-sterile and male-sterile (Figure 1C).
-The cross CH0997 x CH0999 was used as positive control, the crosses CH0997 x CH0997 and CH0999 x CH0999 were used as negative controls.
+Plugs of mycelia grown on RFA at 25°C for 1 week were deposited on RFA medium following the design described in

+Saleh et al. (2012a).
+Cultures were incubated under continuous light for 2 days at 25°C and then at 20°C. The reference strains CH0997 and CH0999 are known to be female fertile when crossed with a broad number of genetically diverse strains (Thierry et al., 2021).
+The production of mature perithecia was evaluated 21 days after inoculation to determine the fertility phenotype according to Saleh et al. (2012b): the formation of two rows of perithecia between a tested strain and a reference strain of opposite mating type indicated that both strains were male fertile and female fertile (Figure 1A); the observation of a single row indicated that only the reference strain produced perithecia, and that the tested strain was female sterile but male fertile (Figure 1B); the absence of perithecia indicated that the tested strain was both female-sterile and male-sterile (Figure 1C).
+The cross CH0997 \times CH0999 was used as positive controls, the crosses CH0997 \times CH0997 and CH0999 x CH0999 were used as negative controls.

-Fertilization assays
+Fertilisation assays

-To assess the fertilization capacity of microconidia, we first grew female fertile strains on RFA medium in 90 mm diameter Petri dishes during 3 days at 25°C and 6 days at 20°C. The two reference strains CH0997 (Mat1.2) and CH0999 (Mat1.1) were chosen as "female" thalli in this experiment.
-After screening different strains, OG0002 (Mat1.1) was chosen as "male" thallus in this experiment for its capacity to produce high quantities of microconidia.
-We prepared microconidia suspensions of OG0002 following the protocol described above, and adjusted them to 11 different concentrations: 400, 800, 1600, 3200, 4000, 6000, 8000, 12000 and 24000 microconidia.mL-1.
-For each suspension, 250 $\mu$ L were sprayed on the mycelium of CH0997 and CH0999 strains.
+To assess the fertilisation capacity of microconidia, we first grew female fertile strains on RFA medium in 90 mm diameter Petri dishes for 3 days at 25°C and 6 days at 20°C. The two reference strains CH0997 (Mat1.2) and CH0999 (Mat1.1) were chosen as 'female' thalli in this experiment.
+After screening different strains, OG0002 (Mat1.1) was chosen as 'male' thallus in this experiment for its capacity to produce quantities of microconidia.
+We prepared microconidia suspensions of OG0002 following the protocol described above, and adjusted them to 11 different concentrations: 400, 800, 1600, 3200, 4000, 6000, 8000, 12,000 and 24,000 microconidia.ml-1.
+For each suspension, 250 μl were sprayed on the mycelium of CH0997 and CH0999 strains.
 The inoculated plates were then cultured for 3 more days at 20°C before observation of perithecia formation.
-Two replicates were performed for each combination of female strain x concentration of microconidia suspensions.
+Two replicates were performed for each combination of female strain × concentration of microconidia suspensions.

-The fertilization capacity of macroconidia was tested in a similar way, using the same strains grown as described above.
-Macroconidia of strain OG0002 were harvested on aerial mycelium from cultures grown on RFA medium during 2 weeks at 25°C. To release macroconidia from the mycelium, cultures were gently scrapped after addition of 4 mL distilled water.
-Macroconidia suspensions were then filtrated on a 40 $\mu$ m filter to eliminate mycelium fragments.
-Female fertile strains CH0997 and CH0999 were inoculated with 250 $\mu$ L of suspensions at 9.00x10 macroconidia.mL-1 of OG0002.
+The fertilisation capacity of macroconidia was tested in a similar way, using the same strains grown as described above.
+Macroconidia of strain OG0002 were harvested on aerial mycelium from cultures grown on RFA medium for 2 weeks at 25°C. To release macroconidia from the mycelium, cultures were gently scrapped after addition of 4 ml distilled water.
+Macroconidia suspensions were then filtrated on a 40 um filter to eliminate mycelium fragments.
+Female fertile strains CH0997 and CH0999 were inoculated with 250 μl of suspensions at 9.00×10^4 macroconidia.mL-1 of OG0002.